General principles

 Today, most companies have an automated resume filtering system, which means your first step is to get through this system.

-Today, most companies have an automated resume filtering system, which means that your first step is to get through this system so that your resume gets to the recruiting desk.
-How do you do that?
-Make sure to indicate the titles and keywords of the job and its requirements.
-Describe your most recent job and use the keywords relevant to the job.
-Another aspect is the living area, sometimes the filtering is also done by area, so if the job is not in your area and you are still interested in sending a resume for the job, it is recommended not to specify an area so as not to be disqualified by the automated system.
+Today, most companies have an automated resume screening system, which means that your first step is to get through this system so that your resume will reach the desk of the recruiters.
+How do you do this?
+Be sure to specify the job title and keywords and its requirements.
+Describe your last job and use the keywords relevant to the job.
+Another aspect is your area of residence.
+Sometimes the screening is also done by region, so if the job is not in your area and you are still interested in sending a resume for the job, it is recommended not to specify a region so as not to be disqualified by the automated system.

-Excessive creativity should be avoided - That is, diagrams, statistics, illustrations, "pop-up" highlights and locked titles.
-All of these can burden the automatic filtering systems and lead to an undesirable result in which relevant information about us will not be "read" by the system.
+Excessive creativity should be avoided - That is, diagrams, statistics, illustrations, “pop-up” highlights, and locked headlines.
+All of these can overload automatic filtering systems and lead to an undesirable result in which relevant information about us will not be “read” by the system.

 Keywords - Use common words for the field.
 When responding to a job ad, you should use a description of the job requirements.
 There you can find the right keywords, and describe your seniority in the field of employment so that it includes keywords that are relevant to the job.
 Beware of creating a “grocery list”.
 Keywords should appear in relevant contexts.
 You should also be wary of abbreviations for different and varied terms and write them down in full.
 Regarding the definition of a position, it is worthwhile to include the usual abbreviation (attorney / doctor, etc.) but also the full interpretation (respectively, lawyer / doctor).